ashutoshmjain/gita/src/bhagvadGitaLanding.md

   </div>
 </div>

-Bhagavad Gita is the first `Smriti` in Vaidik  scriptures.
+Bhagavad Gita is the first scribed source of `Karmyoga` - first `Smriti` of Vaidik  culture.
 What exactly is a `Smriti`?
-To get an answer, We need to go back in time - at least five thousand years!

 <div style="padding-left:40px;font-size:0.9em;">

 In the beginning there was `Om` - vibrations of the underlying field.
 Spoken language originated from this source.
 Humans developed exceptional conversations, but everyone had to individually remember the contextual history.

 Then we discovered scribing!
-Given the difficulties of early days, most precious information made it to the written form.
+Given the difficulties of early days, people carefully chose what to scribe.
+Only precious information made it to the written form.
 The word "scripture" points to something important enough for everyone, and worthy of writing down.

 > Written text, thus,  became the collective memory.
 In Sanskrit, collective memory is deemed  `Smriti`.